-Mr. Speaker, during the FY 2017/18, the Secretariat continued to work with Partner States to develop legal instruments for the establishment of the four Institutions provided for in the East African Monetary Union (EAMU) Protocol.
-The four Institutions are

-- (i) the East African Monetary Institute; - (ii) the East African Statistics Bureau; - (iii) the East African Surveillance, Compliance and Enforcement Commission, and; - (iv) the East African Financial Services Commission.

-The four institutions are expected to support the Monetary Union by providing a robust institutional framework to ensure compliance and safeguard the convergence process.
+21.Mr.
+Speaker, during the FY 2017/18, the Secretariat continued to work with Partner States to develop legal instruments for the establishment of the four Institutions provided for in the East African Monetary Union (EAMU) Protocol.
+The four Institutions are (i) the East African Monetary Institute; (ii) the East African Statistics Bureau; (iii) the East African Surveillance, Compliance and Enforcement Commission, and; (iv) the East African Financial Services Commission.
+The four Institutions are expected to support the Monetary Union by providing a robust institutional framework to ensure compliance and safeguard the convergence process.

+22.Mr.
+Speaker, I'm happy to report that Bills for the establishment of the East African Monetary Institute has already been passed by this Assembly.
 The East African Bureau of Statistics Bill is being considered by EALA Committee on Communication, Trade and Investment and will be passed within the next Financial Year.